Ticket & Tow FAQs

-A: If a snow tagging official was writing a ticket, it means your vehicle should have been moved by the time they got there.
+A: If a snow ticketing official was writing a ticket, it means your vehicle should have been moved by the time they got there.
 The office cannot cancel the ticket.
 Once they start writing tickets they are accountable for each ticket.
 If you have already gotten a ticket, please move your vehicle to avoid getting towed.

 Q: I was called out of town unexpectedly during the Snow Emergency and my vehicle is parked on the street.
 What can I do?

 A: City ordinance does not allow a vehicle to be parked on the street in the same spot for more than 48 hours.
 If you are traveling out of town, make arrangements to not park your car on the street, and/or have needed phone numbers and an emergency plan to leave keys with a trusted friend, neighbor or family member who could move your car if needed.
 If all else fails and you are not able to find someone to move your vehicle, the city suggests hiring someone to tow your car to a safe location.
 Hiring a tow company will save you the hassle of going to the impound lot and will allow you to avoid paying ticket fees.

 Q: Why can’t you just tow an offending vehicle around the corner and leave it?

 A: Once the city (via the contracted tow company) takes possession of the vehicle we need to maintain control of it for safety and liability reasons.

 Q: I believe I was ticketed and/or towed from a street which I don’t believe I should have been?
 What recourse do I have?